First Nations Collaboration

 WISDOM PASSED THROUGH THE GENERATIONS

-PRI is a team of engineers, scientists and professionals who provide practical services in forestry, environmental management, geotechnical work and engineering.
-Our work is shaped by collaboration and guided by the priorities of the Nations we walk alongside.
+PRI is a team of engineers, scientists, project managers and professionals who provide practical services in forestry, environmental management, geotechnical work and engineering.
+Our work is shaped by collaboration and guided by the priorities of the Nations we partner with.
 We are committed to building respectful relationships with First Nations by listening and learning from Elders, leadership, knowledge keepers, Guardians and community members.
 Indigenous laws, values and perspectives are reflected in the way projects are planned and carried out.
-Our goal is to stand alongside Indigenous-led initiatives, strengthening capacity and honouring stewardship values in ways that support self-determined futures and lasting benefits for generations.
+Our goal is to support Indigenous-led initiatives, strengthening capacity and honouring stewardship values in ways that support self-determined futures and lasting benefits for generations.

 How We Collaborate